 Shakespeare Untamed!
 For the first time ever at PSF: a play by Shakespeare rehearsed by methods akin to those in Shakespeare’s time.
 Actors arrive with their lines learned, rehearse on their own, wear what they can find, and open in a matter of days.
 No director, no designers.
 Just great actors, a lyrical and romantic play, and pure adrenaline and spontaneity.
 Two nobles – cousins who are best friends – fall in love with the same beautiful woman, leading to unexpected twists of fate.

-Meet the actors for a talk-back following the performance on Thursday, August 4.
+- Meet the actors for a talk-back following the performance.

 The Philadelphia Inquirer

 “The cast not only puts on a Shakespeare that’s not typically performed (and more’s the pity for that, the Bard might protest), but makes it memorable.
 From scratch.”

 “A spirited romp….
 Ian Bedford is a grand and heroic Theseus, Both Spencer Plachy as Arcite and Thomas Matthew Kelley as Palamon have a wonderful sense of comedy and timing.”